 - A. Evaluates the employee's job performance at least annually in a year-end evaluation, while providing timely and constructive feedback.
-Teachers rated highly effective on three (3) consecutive year-end evaluations may be evaluated every other year, at the Board's discretion. - B. Establishes clear approaches to measuring student growth and provides staff with relevant data on student growth based on the most recent three (3)consecutive school years of student growth data, or all available student growth data if less than three (3)years is available. - C. Evaluates an employee's job performance, using rating categories of highly effective, effective, minimally effective and ineffective, which take into account data on student growth as a significant factor in the evaluation in accordance with State law student growth and assessment data.
-For the 2018-2019 school year twenty-five (25) percent of the annual year-end evaluation shall be based on student growth and assessment data.
-Beginning with the 2019-2020 school year, forty (40) percent of the annual year-end evaluation shall be based on student growth and assessment data.
+Teachers rated highly effective on 3 consecutive year-end evaluations may be evaluated every other year, at the Board's discretion. - B. Establishes clear approaches to measuring student growth and provides professional staff with relevant data on student growth.
+The yearend evaluation of student growth shall be based on the most recent 3 consecutive school years of student growth data, or all available student growth data if less than 3 years is available. - C. Evaluates an employee's job performance, using rating categories of highly effective, effective, minimally effective and ineffective, which take into account data on student growth as a significant factor in the evaluation in accordance with State law student growth and assessment data.
+For the 2016 2017 and 2017 2018 school years twenty-five (25) percent of the annual year-end evaluation shall be based on student growth and assessment data.
+Beginning with the 2018 2019 school year, forty (40) percent of the annual year-end evaluation shall be based on student growth and assessment data.